 Scholastic Probation and Enforced Withdrawal

 Students will be placed on scholastic probation any time their cumulative institution grade point average at Texas A&M University-Kingsville falls below 2.0, summer not included.
-Such students are required to participate to the fullest in the Academic Recovery Program and to seek professional academic advising.
+Such students are required to participate to the fullest in the Academic Collegiate Enhancement and to seek professional academic advising.
 Students who are on scholastic probation for a semester will be removed from such probation at the conclusion of that semester or summer term if they earn a minimum 2.0 cumulative institutional grade point average.

 Students who have been placed on scholastic probation for a semester, and who fail to achieve the minimum 2.0 cumulative institutional grade point average at the end of that semester, will be placed on enforced withdrawal for the following semester (summer not included).